MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrading-extensions.md

 > [!TIP]
 > Use the shortcuts `tcodunit`and `ttrigger` to create the basic structure for the codeunit and trigger.

-## Running the upgrade orto a new extension version
+## Running the upgrade for the new extension version

-To upgrade to the new extension version, you use the Sync-NAVApp and Start-NAVAppDataUpgrade cmdlets of the [!INCLUDE[nav_admin_md](includes/nav_admin_md.md)] to synchronize table schema changes in the extension with the SQL and run the data upgrade.
+To upgrade to the new extension version, you use the Sync-NAVApp and Start-NAVAppDataUpgrade cmdlets of the [!INCLUDE[nav_admin_md](includes/nav_admin_md.md)] to synchronize table schema changes in the extension with the SQL and run the data upgrade code.

 1. Publish the new extension version.
 This example assumes the extension is not signed, which is not recommend in a production environment.